 NEW YORK Statute(s), regulation(s), and initial effective date(s) None.
 Substantive amendment(s) to statewide law(s) N/A Is kratom or its related substances controlled?
-N/A Defined term(s) N/A Limitations on possession, distribution, sale, or manufacture N/A Product label requirements N/A Penalties for violations N/A Other statewide provisions of note N/A Local regulation(s) LAPPA is not aware of any local regulations or ordinances addressing kratom.
-Recently proposed legislation Yes.
+N/A Defined term(s) N/A Limitations on possession, distribution, sale, or manufacture N/A Product label requirements N/A Penalties for violations N/A Other statewide provisions of note N/A Recently proposed legislation Yes.
 See Pending State Legislation .

 NORTH CAROLINA Statute(s), regulation(s), and initial effective date(s) None.
-Substantive amendment(s) to statewide law(s) N/A Is kratom or its related substances controlled?
-N/A Defined term(s) N/A Limitations on possession, distribution, sale, or manufacture N/A Product label requirements N/A Penalties for violations N/A Other statewide provisions of note N/A Local regulation(s) LAPPA is not aware of any local regulations or ordinances addressing kratom.
-Recently proposed legislation Yes.
+9 Substantive amendment(s) to statewide law(s) N/A Is kratom or its related substances controlled?
+N/A Defined term(s) N/A Limitations on possession, distribution, sale, or manufacture N/A Product label requirements N/A Penalties for violations N/A Other statewide provisions of note N/A Recently proposed legislation Yes.
 See Pending State Legislation .

-Multiple online sources suggest that individuals under age 18 may not purchase kratom in North Carolina.
+9 Multiple online sources suggest that individuals under age 18 may not purchase kratom in North Carolina.
 This appears to be based on H.B.
 747, 2015 Reg.
 Assemb.
 (N.C.
 2016) which the North Carolina House and Senate passed 14 months apart, albeit in different forms.
 It does not appear that the legislation became law.

 NORTH DAKOTA

 Statute(s), regulation(s), and initial effective date(s) None.

 Substantive amendment(s) to statewide law(s) N/A

 Is kratom or its related substances controlled?
 N/A

 Defined term(s) N/A

 Limitations on possession, distribution, sale, or manufacture N/A

 Product label requirements N/A

 Penalties for violations N/A

 Other statewide provisions of note N/A

-Local regulation(s) LAPPA is not aware of any local regulations or ordinances addressing kratom.

 Recently proposed legislation None.

-OHIO Statute(s), regulation(s), and initial effective date(s) None.
+ОНІО Statute(s), regulation(s), and initial effective date(s) None.
 Substantive amendment(s) to statewide law(s) N/A Is kratom or its related substances controlled?
-N/A Defined term(s) N/A Limitations on possession, distribution, sale, or manufacture N/A Product label requirements N/A Penalties for violations N/A Other statewide provisions of note N/A Local regulation(s) LAPPA is not aware of any local regulations or ordinances addressing kratom.
-Recently proposed legislation Yes.
+N/A Defined term(s) N/A Limitations on possession, distribution, sale, or manufacture N/A Product label requirements N/A Penalties for violations N/A Other statewide provisions of note N/A Recently proposed legislation Yes.
 See Pending State Legislation .

 OKLAHOMA Statute(s), regulation(s), and initial effective date(s) OKLA.
 STAT.
 ANN. tit.
-63 §§ 1-1432.1 to 1-1432.5 (West 2023) (eff.
+63 §§ 1-1432.1 to 1-1432.5 (West 2024) (eff.
 Nov.
 1, 2021).
 Substantive amendment(s) to statewide law(s) None Is kratom or its related substances controlled?
 No. Defined term(s) "Food" means a food, food product, food ingredient, dietary ingredient, dietary supplement, or beverage for human consumption.
 "Kratom product" means a food product or ingredient containing any part of the leaf of the plant Mitragyna speciosa.
 "Vendor" means a person that sells, prepares, or maintains kratom products or that advertises, represents, or holds itself out as selling, preparing or maintaining kratom products and includes a manufacturer, wholesaler, store, restaurant, hotel, catering facility, camp, bakery, delicatessen, supermarket, grocery store, convenience store, nursing home or food or drink company.
 Limitations on possession, distribution, sale, or manufacture A vendor shall not prepare, distribute, sell, or expose for sale kratom products: Adulterated with a non-kratom substance; Contaminated with a dangerous non-kratom substance; Containing a level of 7-hydroxymitragynine in the alkaloid fraction that is greater than two percent (2%) of the alkaloid composition of the product; Containing any synthetic alkaloid including synthetic mitragynine, synthetic 7-hydroxymitragynine or any other synthetically derived compounds of the kratom plant; or Containing any controlled substance listed in the Uniform Controlled Dangerous Substances Act, unless the product is compounded by a licensed pharmacist with the controlled substance dispensed in accordance with a valid prescription.
 A vendor may not distribute, sell or expose for sale a kratom product to an individual under 18 years of age.